Chao-Xi/jxazurebook/docs/az305/10az305_summary.md

 There can be at most 5 concurrent readers on a partition per consumer group; however, **it's recommended that there's only one active receiver on a partition per consumer group**.

 Some clients offered by the Azure SDKs are intelligent consumer agents that automatically manage the details of ensuring that each partition has a single reader and that all partitions for an event hub are being read from.
 This allows your code to focus on processing the events being read from the event hub so it can ignore many of the details of the partitions.

-### Azure Event Hub - Offsets
+### 5-3 Azure Event Hub - Offsets

-An **offset** is the position of an event within a partition.
+<mark>An **offset** is the position of an event within a partition.</mark>

-Offsets enables a Consumer (reader) to specify a **point** in the event stream from which they want to **begin reading events**.
+<mark>Offsets enables a Consumer (reader) to specify a **point** in the event stream from which they want to **begin reading events**.</mark>

 * You can specify the offset as a **timestamp or as an offset value**.
 * Consumers are responsible for storing their own offset values outside of the Event Hubs service